Hello and welcome to the Ultimate Guide to PCS’ing to Fort Belvoir. There are three reasons why people visit this page:

 Now, let’s jump into the content.

-Fort Belvoir is a United States Army Installation that sits on over 8,500 acres in the southwestern part of the DC Metro Area with twice as many employees as The Pentagon.
+Fort Belvoir is a United States Army Installation that sits on over 8,500 acres in the southwestern part of the DC Metro Area with 51,000+ employees, more than twice as The Pentagon (24,000).

 It is home to: